electricimp/imp-central-impt/spec/TestMatrix.md

 ## Introduction

 There are current test set grouped by [impt command](#List-of-Tested-Commands).
 Each impt command has own table of test info, contained precondition and used command option.
-Bold font table records are positive tests,othercase normal font table records are negative tests.
+Normal font table records are positive tests,othercase bold font table records are negative tests.

 ## List of main non-covered features ##